shc261392/OpenCL-Basic-Example/README.md

 This is a basic example for OpenCL programming model, serving a main purpose for being a good reference when new to OpenCL.
 For simplicity, most OpenCL API calls are wrapped in C++ wrapper functions.
 Reference the `main` function for the programming flow, and trace details in each wrapper function to understand how exactly the OpenCL host-side API works.

-The OpenCL kernel performs a very simple "Vector Add" operation like C = A + B. Since it is not a compute-intensive operation and OpenCL has some setup overhead, it is possible that the OpenCL kernel is slower in performance compared to C++ sequential code for small vector sizes and global work sizes.
+The first example OpenCL performs a very simple "Vector Add" operation like C = A + B. Since it is not a compute-intensive operation and OpenCL has some setup overhead, it is possible that the OpenCL kernel is slower in performance compared to C++ sequential code for small vector sizes and global work sizes.

+The second example is "Dot Product", which is also a BLAS1 operation but with good potential for optimization.
+Refer to this program to see more techniques used in OpenCL programming such as utilizing local memory, choosing local work size (in other words, the work group size) and work group reduction.

 ## Getting Started